How to Avoid Job Interview Stress

 Many athletic and job coaches believe that visualizing images of success can improve performance and alleviate anxiety.
 Try frequently imagining positive interactions with your interviewer, particularly in the hours immediately before your interview.

 Counselors recommend relaxation techniques, such as progressive muscle relaxation or breathing exercises as a way to manage anxiety.
-If your anxiety around interviewing is excessive, then you might consider engaging a psychologist to identify the underlying issues and help you to develop effective coping strategies.
+If your anxiety around interviewing is excessive, then you might consider engaging a psychologist in identifying the underlying issues and helping you to develop effective coping strategies.

 One other point to remember is that if you don't get this job, there will be another one.
 It just wasn't meant to me.
 Consider it a learning experience and move forward to the next opportunity.